YUME-FF/Web-APP_Ride-Sharing-Service/README.md

 ## Driver

-- (Not Finish) User should be able to view and edit their driver status as well as personal & vehicle info
+- User should be able to view and edit their driver status as well as personal & vehicle info
-- (Not Finish) An email should be sent to the owner and any sharers of a ride once it is confirmed by a driver
+- An email should be sent to the owner and any sharers of a ride once it is confirmed by a driver
 - A registered driver should be able to search for open ride requests (filtered by the driver's vehicle capacity and type / special info, if applicable)
 - A registered driver should be able to mark a selected ride (returned from a search) as confirmed (thus claiming and starting the ride)
 - A driver should be able to see a list of their confirmed rides